Epidemic dropsy: Signs and symptoms

+Dropsy patients develop proteinuria specifically due to loss of albumin, with a resultant edema as would occur in nephrotic syndrome.

+Major symptoms observed in patients are bilateral pitting edema of extremities, headache, nausea, loose bowels, erythema, glaucoma and breathlessness.

+Illness begins with gastroenteric symptoms followed by cutaneous erythema and pigmentation.
+Respiratory symptoms such as cough, shortness of breath and orthopnoea.
+In severe cases the before mentioned conditions will progress to frank right-sided congestive cardiac failure and death of the patient.

 Cause

 Argemone mexicana

 Argemone mexicana (family Papaveraceae), a native of West Indies and naturalized in India, is known as “Shailkanta” in Bengal and “Bharbhanda” in Uttar Pradesh.
 It is also popularly known as “Pivladhatura” or “Satyanashi”, meaning devastating.
 The plant grows wildly in mustard and other fields.
 Its seeds are black in colour and are similar to the dark coloured mustards seeds (Brassica juncea) in shape and size.
 Adulteration of argemone seeds in light yellow colored mustard seeds (Brassica compestris) can easily be detected, but these seeds are rather difficult to visualize when mixed with dark coloured mustard seeds.

 Argemone seeds yield approximately 35% oil.
 Alkaloid content in argemone oil varies from 0.44% to 0.50%.
 Argemone seeds find use as a substitute because of the easy availability, low cost and their complete miscibility of their oil with mustard oil.